 These principles also apply to the development of employees in addition to the day-to-day work.
 With our HR work, we want to help people reach their full potential and we invest in internal and external further training for this purpose.

 Such a work environment is demonstrated by motivated and satisfied employees.
 This increases competitiveness and is reflected in a lower gross fluctuation rate (incl. retirements).
 In the reporting year, however, this increased slightly from 9.8% in the previous year to 10.7%.
 To maintain and optimise our high level as a fair employer in line with the market, we regularly compare ourselves with other internationally active companies of a similar size.

 Within the corporate group, the respective HR officers of the divisions as well as of the Group are responsible for the further development of the Arbonia culture.
 They report to the CEOs of the divisions or the Group CFO.
 A regular exchange among the HR officers ensures that corresponding impulses are perceived in all companies.

-The diversity of employees, their equal opportunity, non-discrimination, as well as equal treatment in the company have great importance at Arbonia – regardless of sex, nationality, ethnic origin, skin colour, religion, or impairment.
-Although the labour market is regulated somewhat differently in each country, at Arbonia, the overarching guidelines of the group and the divisions apply at all sites.
+We place great value on diversity among the employees.
+This includes values such as equal opportunity, non-discrimination, as well as equal treatment at the company – regardless of sex, citizenship, ethnic origin, skin colour, religion or impairments.
+Although the labour market is regulated differently in each country, the overarching guidelines of the Group and the divisions apply for Arbonia at all sites.